-Most investors wish to ensure investments such that they are able to obtain sky-rocketing returns as early as possible without having the risk of obtaining losses on the principal amount.
-This is the reason why most of the investors keep looking for top Investment plan through which they can consider doubling the overall investment with minimal or no risk.
+Many investors wish to ensure investments with skyrocketing returns as early as possible without having the risk of obtaining losses to the principal amount.
+They look for Investment plan for doubling the overall investment with minimal or no risk.

 However, unfortunately, a low-risk and high-return combination is not possible in a real life scenario.
 On grounds of reality, returns and risks tend to be directly proportional to each other –going hand in hand.
 This implies that higher the returns, the higher is going to be the overall risk, and vice versa.

 When you are selecting investment avenue, you are required to match your own risk with the risks involved in the given product before you make the investment.
 You can come across some investments featuring higher risks.
 However, these also reveal the potential to yield higher returns that are Inflation-adjusted in comparison to other asset class on a long-term Basis.

 If you are looking forward to Investing in some lucrative government-based scheme for investment, here are some of the top options to explore.

 Sukanya Samriddhi Yojana Scheme was launched with an aim to encourage the parents to secure the future for their daughters.
 It was launched in the year 2015 by the Prime Minister of India Narendra Modi under the ‘Beti Bachao, Beti Padhao’ campaign.
 This scheme is targeted towards the minor girl child.
 SSY account can be opened in the name of the girl from her birth to any time before she turns 10 years old.